Normandy

-Normandy comprises mainland Normandy (a part of France) and the Channel Islands (mostly the British Crown Dependencies).
+Normandy comprises mainland Normandy (a part of France) and insular Normandy (mostly the British Channel Islands).
 It covers 30,627 km2.
-Its population is 3,499,280.
-The inhabitants of Normandy are known as Normans, and the region is the historic homeland of the Norman language.
+Its population in 2017 was 3,499,280.
+The inhabitants of Normandy are known as Normans; the region is the historic homeland of the Norman language.
 Large settlements include Rouen, Caen, Le Havre and Cherbourg.

 The cultural region of Normandy is roughly similar to the historical Duchy of Normandy, which includes small areas now part of the departments of Mayenne and Sarthe.
 The Channel Islands (French: Îles Anglo-Normandes) are also historically part of Normandy; they cover 194 km2 and comprise two bailiwicks: Guernsey and Jersey, which are British Crown Dependencies.

 Normandy's name comes from the settlement of the territory by Vikings ("Northmen") starting in the 9th century, and confirmed by treaty in the 10th century between King Charles III of France and the Viking jarl Rollo.
 For almost 150 years following the Norman conquest of England in 1066, Normandy and England were linked by having the same person reign as both Duke of Normandy and King of England.

 History

 Prehistory

 Archaeological finds, such as cave paintings, prove that humans were present in the region in prehistoric times.
-Normandy has also many megalithic monuments.
+Normandy also has many megalithic monuments.

+Human presence in the region does not date back earlier than the end of the Lower Paleolithic (before that, this region was extremely cold).
+In the Middle Paleolithic, it is attested by numerous finds of lithic industry.
+But, in the Upper Paleolithic, the region was occupied by tundra, which was not very favorable to human life.
+However, it would be inhabited again, as shown by the Gouy cave near Rouen, which, due to its parietal engravings dated to the Magdalenian, happens to be the northernmost decorated cave in Europe.
+In addition, many still-visible megaliths are scattered quite regularly throughout the Norman countryside.
+The Rozel archaeological site presents exceptional traces of footprints and handprints of Homo neanderthalensis.

+But it is truly only in the Bronze Age (between 2300 and 800 BC) that Normandy began to be developed.
+At this time, farms, field systems, and vast necropolises were established in the territory, forming an initial network of sites covering the whole of Norman land.